Get latest insights direct to inbox

 For Malaysia, a strong strategy will determine investors’ confidence in its capabilities at the same time ensuring its consumers, especially the vulnerable communities, stay protected through the transition.

-For Malaysia, a strong strategy will determine investors’ confidence in its capabilities at the same time ensuring its consumers, especially the vulnerable communities, stay protected through the transition As for TNB, it enables the implementation of necessary system upgrades for it to continue delivering best-in-class service and meeting evolving consumer demands, while guaranteeing financial stability that brings fair returns to its shareholders.
+For Malaysia, a strong strategy will determine investors’ confidence in its capabilities at the same time ensuring its consumers, especially the vulnerable communities, stay protected through the transition.
+As for TNB, it enables the implementation of necessary system upgrades for it to continue delivering best-in-class service and meeting evolving consumer demands, while guaranteeing financial stability that brings fair returns to its shareholders.

 Building trust and credibility with sustainability governance